hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ###### `Group`

-**Description**: This class provides methods to obtain elements belonging to the group represented by the instance.
+**Description**:  An interface to define methods that obtain elements belonging to the group(s) supported by an implementation.

 **Link**: [Group.java](pairings-api%2FGroup.java)